Blog

 An Introduction to Logical Fallacies

-Logical fallacies are common reasoning errors that make arguments feel persuasive without real support.
-Learn what they are and how to spot them.
+Logical fallacies are predictable reasoning errors that make weak arguments feel strong.
+Learn the core patterns, why they work, and how to respond.

 By Spot the Fallacy TeamRead More →